AddieA-hub/aws-devops-end-to-end/14DaySteps/day-06.md

-# Day 6 Goal: Make your app accessible on:http://<EC2-Public-IP>
+# Day 6 Goal: Make your app accessible on public IP without :PORT

 - In production, applications:
   - Run inside containers on non-privileged ports (like 5000)